ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 Note that noncommercial software licenses don't call themselves open-source, but rather "noncommercial" or "source-available" (e.g. [PolyForm](https://polyformproject.org/what-is-polyform/)).
 If you use a noncommercial license for your work and call it open-source and it gets publicity, random strangers on the internet _will_ feel the urge to strongly criticize your project for not obeying the OSI's definition of "open source".

-If you're doing a frugal science project and your values around commercial uses or unethical uses are different from what the OSI demands, you don't have to use the "open source" brand if you don't want to risk people getting distracted from your project by your branding.
+If you're doing a frugal science project and your values around commercial uses or unethical uses are different from what the OSI demands, you don't have to use the "open source" brand if you don't want your branding to distract open-source people from your project.
 For example, you can use the phrase "frugal science" instead of "open source" and help develop "frugal science" as a community with a different set of values and ethics than "open source".
 Ultimately, the phrases "frugal science" or "open source" can only get practical meaning through how the communities of people who do "frugal science" or "open source" projects decide to use those terms, not though top-down rules declared by me or you or an industry association.

 ## Can we write our own license?